The Lower Limestone Coast Water Allocation Plan is changing

 Review

 The Lower Limestone Coast Water Allocation Plan was reviewed in 2022-23.
-A Stakeholder Advisory Group was formed to support the review process, supporting comprehensive discussions of the principles in the Plan and what remained appropriate or needed amendment.
+A Stakeholder Advisory Group was formed to support the review process.
+They provided advice and recommendations to the Limestone Coast Landscape Board.

-In addition to the Stakeholder Advisory Group the LC Landscape Board held information and feedback sessions to broaden the reach of the review.
-In total of 18 sessions were held for various industries and community groups.
+In addition to the Stakeholder Advisory Group the Limestone Coast Landscape Board held information and feedback sessions to broaden the reach of the review.
+In total 18 sessions were held for various industries and community groups.

 Meeting #11